loomio/loomio-docs/en/src/guides/board_processes/index.md

 A lot can happen in an organization between meetings, and most people rely on email to alert board members.
 Trying to keep track of a discussion on email is tricky, with replies often lost in in-boxes and people left out.

-“You can’t do governance by email!” says Richard Westlake (Westlake Governance).
+*“You can’t do governance by email!”, Richard Westlake (Westlake Governance).*

 When an issue arises requiring board attention, use a Loomio thread rather than email.
 Members can reply via email and their comment will appear in the Loomio thread, keeping the discussion in one place.